Kaltsoon/data-management-and-databases/slidev/08-database-design.md

 - Once the users' requirements are identified after the **requirements collection and analysis phase**, the **database design** phase can start
 - **Database design** is a the process of creating a design that will meet the **data requirements** of the enterprise and support its operations
-- For example, this is could be one data requirement in the Takkula database:
+- For example, the following could be a part of the data requirements for a university database:

-  - "University has courses.
-Each course has multiple course instances which are taught during a certain time period.
-Each course instance has a teacher"
+> _"University offers many courses with a name, course code and number of credits.
+Each course is taught in course instances one or more times during an academic year.
+Course instance has an instance number and it starts at a specific date.
+Each course instance is taught by one teacher.
+Teacher has a employee number and first and last name."_

+- The design should provide all the required details for the **database implementation**

 ---